top of page

 Documents That Usually Do NOT Require Notarization

-To avoid confusion, these documents typically do not require notarization unless specifically requested:
+Some real estate documents typically do not require notarization unless requested:

 • Listing agreements